 Program Element 5: National Earthquake Hazards Reduction Program (NEHRP) Coordination

-An FY 2016 in-house project, Stability of Steel Wide-Flange Beam-Columns in Seismic Loading, is a proposed continuation of research begun in 2014.
+An FY 2017 in-house project, Stability of Steel Wide-Flange Beam-Columns in Seismic Loading, is a continuation of research begun in 2014.
 The project will develop global and local buckling models and improved concepts of inelastic stability for axially-loaded deep, slender wide-flange steel sections, such as those used for lower-story columns in mid-rise buildings in seismically active areas.
 This work was identified as an area of major research need by an extramural panel of experts in NIST GCR 11-917-13 (reference 15).
-Extramural laboratory testing of approximately 20 steel beam-column sections has been performed at the University of California, San Diego (UCSD), and approximately 20 more similar tests will be conducted under an FY 2015 task order.
-The initial laboratory testing has shown some unanticipated and potentially dangerous responses to seismic loading.
-The in-house research complements the UCSD testing with high fidelity finite element modeling to develop validated design relationships for the beam-columns.
-The new UCSD testing will extend into FY 2017, so this in-house project will extend into FY 2017, ultimately producing validated design guidance, including modeling techniques, for inclusion in ASCE and AISC seismic design standards.
+Extramural laboratory testing of 25 steel beam-column sections has been performed at the University of California, San Diego (UCSD), and 23 more tests will be conducted through a Phase II effort awarded under an FY 2015 task order.
+The laboratory test results have shown some unanticipated and potentially dangerous responses to seismic loading.
+The in-house research complements the UCSD testing with high fidelity finite element modeling to develop validated design relationships for the beamcolumns.
+The Phase II UCSD testing will extend into FY 2017, so this in-house project will extend into FY 2018, ultimately producing validated design guidance, including modeling techniques, for inclusion in ASCE and AISC seismic design standards.

-A proposed FY 2016 PE 3 extramural project, Performance of Ordinary Reinforced Concrete (RC) Columns Under Combined Gravity and Seismic Loading, was originally planned for FY 2015 award, but the results of the UCSD testing on steel beam-columns convinced the research team that additional work was needed in that area before this new project is initiated.
+A proposed FY 2017 PE 3 project, Performance of Ordinary Reinforced Concrete Columns Under Combined Gravity and Seismic Loading, was originally planned for FY 2015 award, but was delayed.
 This project seeks to improve the simulation and prediction of the shear and axial load-deformation response of ordinary RC columns in the PBSE framework.
-RC columns that do not meet the stringent reinforcement requirements for "special" columns as defined by ACI 318 (reference 16) are known as "ordinary" columns.
-"Ordinary" reinforced concrete columns are found in regions of low to moderate seismicity and are also typical of older structures that were designed under less robust design rules than those that exist today.
+Reinforced concrete columns that do not meet the stringent reinforcement requirements for “special” columns as defined by ACI 318 (reference 16) are known as “ordinary” columns.
+“Ordinary” reinforced concrete columns are found in regions of low to moderate seismicity and are also typical of older structures that were designed under less robust design rules than those that exist today.
 The research will collect and review available experimental data as well as numerical models on the shear and axial load failure response of concrete columns, and utilize the information to improve their numerical modeling.